Timon-2022/Timon-2022/README.md

 - Email:timonwanghq@gmail.com
 - If you wanna to have a talk with me, please do not hesitate to contact me.

+More info
+- major in ME in CAU.
+- work for finance&consulting company for 3 yrs.
+- Now work for myself.

 <!---
 Timon-2022/Timon-2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.